-The Mississippi Gulf Coast has weathered its share of calamity in the past two decades.
-The devastating force of Hurricane Katrina and the widespread publicity surrounding a Gulf oil spill made visitors reluctant to visit the charming coastal communities of the Magnolia State.
+The Mississippi Gulf Coast has weathered its share of calamity.
+The devastating force of Hurricane Katrina and the widespread publicity surrounding a Gulf oil spill challenged the charming coastal communities of the Magnolia State.
 People here are accustomed to bouncing back from hardships, and they welcome visitors to places that often feature prices that are lower than more famous coastal towns in nearby states.

-The alley area between 13th and 14th streets was rundown and a growing source of concern in Gulfport.
-It was time for a change, so some area artists partnered with business owners to create Fishbone Alley.
+At one time, the alley area between 13th and 14th streets was run down and a growing source of concern in Gulfport.
+It was time for a change, so some area artists partnered with business owners to create the art of colorful Fishbone Alley.

 Lounge on Front Beach

-Front Beach, along the Ocean Springs waterfront on Front Beach Dr., is a great place to spend a leisurely day.
+Front Beach, along the Ocean Springs waterfront on Front Beach Drive, is a great place to spend a leisurely day.
 The sand here is sugar-white, the type you see in postcards and travel brochures.
-The water tends to be fairly shallow and calm, allowing families to feel comfortable for a day of fun.
-The crowd here usually is laid back and friendly.
-One ranking places this as the top beach in Mississippi.
+The water tends to be fairly shallow and calm, allowing families to feel comfortable for a day of fun, and the crowd here usually is laid back and friendly.
+One ranking places this as the Top Beach in Mississippi.